BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 When data is elided from an envelope, its content is removed, but the hash remains.
 That means that all of the node hashes above that leaf hash remain the same, including the root hash.
 Since it's the root hash that is signed, not the full envelope content, the signature remains valid.

-> :warning: **The Root Hash is Not Xthe ID Identifier.** The root hash is composed from the hashes of _all_ the data within an envelope.
+> :warning: **The Root Hash is Not the ID Identifier.** The root hash is composed from the hashes of _all_ the data within an envelope.
 It changes if you change the document.
 It's an identifier for a specific version of your XID Document.
-The XID identifier is the hash of your inception public key.
+In contrast, the XID identifier is the hash of your inception public key.
 It never changes.
 It's an identifier for your identity.

 You can verify your root hash does not change after you elide data with the `envelope digest` command: